Sunday, January 7, 2018

-We enjoyed a show by a dancing and singing group from Langa Township this evening.
+We enjoyed a show by a dancing and singing group from The Happy Feet Youth Project of Langa Township, this evening.
 I think it’s connected to the artists’ colony that we visited yesterday.
 The performance was very lively, a nice way to start our cruise.

 Monday, January 8, 2018

 We visited the town of Stellenbosch, meaning Stel’s Bush.
 It is the second oldest city in South Africa after Cape Town.
 The town was founded by Simon van der Stel, the governor of the Cape Colony in 1679.
 Huegenot refugees settled here in 1690 and planted the first grape vines.
 The land was fertile, and the climate was ideal for growing grapes Wine is big business here, as we could see from the many vineyards we passed along the way.
 There are many fruit orchards as well.